 (2014 USEPA Memorandum, p.
 6.)
 Where a BMP-based approach to permit limitations is selected, the 2014 USEPA Memorandum notes that the permit’s administrative record needs to provide an adequate demonstration that implementation of the BMPs required in the permit will attain water quality standards and be consistent with the WLAs.
 (Ibid.)

-The Santa Ana Water Board has expressed WQBELs in the Order as numeric effluent limitations as the default standard, but allows Permittees the option to demonstrate compliance narratively.
-Permittees may comply with the numeric WQBELs either by demonstrating compliance with the numeric WQBELs through monitoring or by implementing BMPs in approved Watershed Management Plans.
+The Santa Ana Water Board has expressed WQBELs in the Order as numeric effluent limitations to be complied with by the respective compliance dates from the Basin Plan as the default method.
+If the compliance date has not yet passed, the Permit allows Permittees the option to demonstrate compliance narratively by implementing pollution controls and best management practices according to the Permit’s requirements (also referred to as a BMP-based approach).
+Permittees may also comply either by demonstrating compliance with the numeric WQBELs through monitoring or by implementing an approved Watershed Management Plan.
+Additionally, the development and implementation of an approved Watershed Management Plan allows the Permittees to be deemed in compliance with Receiving Water Limitations.
+After the compliance date has passed, the Permittees may demonstrate compliance using monitoring data or another method approved pursuant to the Monitoring and Reporting Program.

 Therefore, in essence, the Permit includes both numeric and narrative WQBELs.
 The Order contains both approaches to protect water quality and provide compliance flexibility for Permittees, while also following USEPA guidance.
 Compliance with numeric WQBELs through monitoring and analysis of water samples collected from select representative MS4 discharge points is the default compliance standard.
 Alternatively, Permittees may develop and implement an approved Watershed Management Plan whereby they propose and implement certain approved BMPs that a reasonable assurance analysis (RAA) indicates will meet the applicable numeric WQBELs by specified compliance deadlines.